Father to Son Explanation and Analysis and Extra Questions

 Explanation “Father to Son”:

 ‘Father to Son’ by Elizabeth Jennings is a poignant and introspective poem that explores the complexities of a father’s relationship with his son.
 The father struggles to understand and connect with his child, even though they have lived together for years.
-The poem delves into the themes of distance, misunderstanding, and the desire for reconciliation.
+The poem dives into the themes of distance, misunderstanding, and the desire for reconciliation.

 • In the first stanza, the father confesses that despite living together, he feels like a stranger to his son.
 He admits to knowing nothing about his child and attempts to build a relationship by reminiscing when his son was small.
 The father questions whether he has stifled his son’s potential or planted the seeds of his dreams in the child’s life, leaving no room for his son’s individuality to grow.